Des Grèves Regional Park: Buildings and infrastructures

 Each chalet has a heritage interpretation site, visitor parking, a first aid station for first aid, basic services for recreational and tourist activities.
 The distance between the two chalets is 12 km.

 Eleven multifunctional trails (walking, cross-country skiing and snowshoeing) have been set up in this park, over more than 14 km.
 In winter, this park offers 9 km of cross-country ski trails, 5 km of skate ski trails and 9 km of snowshoeing and winter walking trails.

 These trails are accessible free of charge over the four seasons.
 Access is only on foot or, in winter, on snowshoes or cross-country skiing.

 All trails are accessible to people with reduced mobility.
 However, slatted paths do not have safety rails.

 Main activities

 The park's trails are popular all year round.
 Visitors to the park can observe the river and the wilderness, take photographs, have a picnic, practice PMR, practice snowshoeing or cross-country skiing.

-Several groups organize activities in the park: classes in nature, gathering of seniors, scientific groups (orthologists, arborists, collectors ...), families, etc.
+Several groups organize activities in the park: classes in nature, gathering of seniors, scientific groups (ornithologists, arborists, collectors ...), families, etc.

 The park is open from sunrise to sunset.
 Free entry.